Dollyn/vscode-line-counter/README.md

 - Count current file
 - Count workspace

+Count workspace now support huge files (may take some long time, for 27G+ text file it takes about 5min).
+For some reason, Count current file can't run on huge file.

 You can also customize the inclusion or omission of certain files by following the configuration:

 ```